 1971-present.
 Covers all aspects of violence and abuse, including family violence, sexual assault, emotional abuse, and other areas of key relevance to the discipline.
 The index contains more than 21,500 records, which are carefully selected from the most important sources within the discipline.

-Primary journal index for nursing and allied health professions.
+Journal articles and more for nursing and allied health professions.

 1937-present.
 Covers nursing, biomedicine, health sciences librarianship, alternative/complementary medicine, consumer health, and 17 allied health disciplines.
 Includes journal articles, evidence-based care sheets, health care books, nursing dissertations, selected conference proceedings, standards of practice, educational software, audiovisuals, and book chapters.
-Short video tutorials on using CINAHL

 A comprehensive full-text database designed to support the creation, implementation, or study of health policy and the health care system.